tpronk/somef-demo-repo/README.md

 Snippets of code contained in the repository.
 # Support channels
 Help channels one can use to get support about the target software component.
-# Images
-Images used to illustrate the software component.
 # Logo
 Main logo used to represent the target software component.
 # Ontologies